0x00019913/meshy/README.md

 #### Infill overlap

 Call this parameter `o` and line width `w`.
-With this, of each slice contour, the region available for infill ("infill contour") is the innermost wall inset inward by half a `(1 - o) * w`.
+With this, of each slice contour, the region available for infill ("infill contour") is the innermost wall inset inward by `(1 - o) * w`.
 So, if an infill line starts printing directly on this contour, its approximately circular end will overlap with the innermost wall by `o` times the line width.

 This visibly affects the adhesion of solid top layers to the walls.